Spring is in the air. You can tell because the birds are starting to chirp, the days are getting longer, and you've set your clock ahead.

 My Mail Downloads folder, right now, contains nearly 500 MB worth of files, some going back to 2015, which happens to be the last time I thought about cleaning this folder.
 You can delete everything in the folder, or you might want to sort by date and delete everything more than a couple of months old.

 Your Mac stores lots of "cache" files.
 These are files that you've downloaded, usually with your web browser, but also with some other apps, that are stored in case you need to view them again.
-This makes browsing faster, but the caches can build up and take up a lot of space on your Mac.
+This makes browsing faster (if you're viewing the same sites frequently, and if components of the pages haven't changed much), but the caches can build up and take up a lot of space on your Mac.

 The best way to clear caches for all your web browsers, and some other apps, is to use Intego's Mac Washing Machine.
 Click Reclaim, then toggle Caches (and any other type of files you want to delete, such as Logs, Trash, etc.).
 Mac Washing Machine finds files that you can safely remove, clearing up valuable space on your computer.

-This frees up space, and if your web browser needs the files again, it will download them.
+This can potentially free up a lot of space, and if your web browser needs the files again, it will simply download them again.

 Wash away duplicate files